zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.navigation.rst

 'rev', 'section');* respectively.

 To customize which relations should be rendered, the helper uses a render flag.
-The render flag is an integer value, and will be used in a `bitwse and (&) operation`_ against the helper's render constants to determine if the relation that belongs to the render constant should be rendered.
+The render flag is an integer value, and will be used in a `bitwise and (&) operation`_ against the helper's render constants to determine if the relation that belongs to the render constant should be rendered.

 See the :ref:`example below <zend.view.helpers.initial.navigation.links.example3>` for more information.